2 Guests

 Intermediates are spoilt for choice with 36km of runs to explore.
 Worth checking out is the long red 16a from the top of the Zentrabahn lift - you can really get some speed up here.

 Advanced skiers should head to the notorious Gamsleiten No.2.
 Famed for being one the steepest mogul runs in Europe, this piste is not for the faint hearted and is sure to give any skier or snowboarder an adrenaline kick.
+Something everyone’s bound to enjoy is night skiing, usually taking place twice a week with floodlights illuminating a 1500m stretch at the Edelweissbahn lift.
+Those with a competitive streak will enjoy the public racecourse where your downhill slalom time is measured (you’ll find it at the Schoenalm lift and the Schrotteralm lift).

 When snow conditions are good there is some excellent off- piste to be found – hire a local guide for a safe introduction to the powder from someone who knows the area inside out.

-Cross country skiers won’t be bored here with 20km of trails running through glorious snow covered countryside, suitable for all levels and expertly groomed for both classic and skating techniques.
+Cross country skiers won’t be bored here with 20km of trails running through glorious snow-covered countryside, suitable for all levels and expertly groomed for both classic and skating techniques.

-Obertauern Apres Ski
+Obertauern Après Ski

 The après here is fun but not riotous and mainly based in the mountain huts dotted around and at the bottom of the slopes.
 You’ll find a mixture of traditional Austrian music and dancing and some good old Europop thrown in for good measure.